-Over time, it’s natural for proteins and lipids to form in long-term contact lenses, which could result in eye discomfort and blurred vision.
-With daily disposable lenses, however, you don’t have to worry about these deposits forming.
+Over time, it’s natural for proteins and lipids to form in long-term wear contact lenses, which could result in eye discomfort and blurred vision.
+With daily disposable lenses, however, you do not have to worry about these deposits forming.
 There’s just not enough time for proteins to cluster on one-day contact lenses.

-People who suffer with hay fever create a lot of additional deposits during the hay fever season, and these can stick on the contact lenses and create an 'irritation and redness' feedback loop.
-Daily lenses, because they are thrown away every day, do not allow deposits to build up and casue a problem.
-Often hay fever sufferers find the only lenses they can wear during this season is daily disposables contact lenses.
+People who suffer with hay fever create a lot of additional deposits during the hay fever season, and these can stick on the contact lenses and create an 'irritation and redness' feedback loop, because daily contact lenses are thrown away every day they do not allow deposits to build up and cause a problem.
+Often hay fever sufferers find the only lenses they can wear during ay fever season is daily disposables contact lenses.

 It’s undeniable: daily disposable lenses are the least eco-friendly contact lens option.
 Don’t underestimate how much damage those tiny contact lenses could cause around the world.
 Recent research has shown billions of contacts that go down the sink, toilet, or in the trash are causing great damage to our oceans.

 Thankfully, there’s a simple solution to this ecological dilemma: throw your contacts in the recycle bin.
 There are also programs offered at many optometrist offices around the UK that take your contact lenses and blister packs for recycling.
 A simple change in your daily habits could make a big impact on many ecosystems.